 If you’ve decided that flying to Canada is the way forward for you, don’t worry – there are still several tricks that you can use to try and keep your expenditure to a minimum when it comes to flight tickets.
 For example, booking flights to Ottawa in advance with Porter Airlines can yield great results in terms of savings, and you can check back at different days of the week and times of day before you book to see if there are lower prices that you can take advantage of.
 If you’re flexible with travel dates, you might want to consider waiting until the last minute to book tickets on a flight that isn’t full as more often than not, you’ll find that prices drop in an attempt to encourage more bookings.
 In addition, it could be worth considering flying into an alternative U.S. airport before making your way over the border.
-Many major Canadian cities such as Toronto and Vancouver are just a few hours’ drive from the U.S. border.
+Many major Canadian cities such as bus detailing in Toronto and Vancouver are just a few hours’ drive from the U.S. border.

 Tip #3.
 Travel Off Season:

 If you can, booking your trip outside of the peak season can save you a considerable amount of money overall.
 Canada’s high travel seasons are comparable to those of the U.S.; summer, spring break, and Christmas time all tend to be busier and more in demand than the rest of the year when it comes to tourism.
 Since Canada celebrates Thanksgiving in October, U.S. Thanksgiving in November is a great time to travel since this is usually a slow month for the Canadians.
 Other cheap times to travel include April for springtime skiing, or discount ski packages in January due to a drop in demand.